 @JimSmall on Twitter

 Jim oversees all editorial content for Arizona News Service, including the Arizona Capitol Times, the Yellow Sheet Report and the Arizona Legislative Report.
 He began covering Arizona politics for Arizona News Service in 2004, when he became the company’s House of Representatives reporter.
 In that role, he was responsible for covering daily action in the House, as well as the complex state budget process, education, immigration and corrections issues.
-He has won numerous state, regional and national awards for his reporting In 2010, Jim became editor of the Yellow Sheet Report, the state’s oldest and most prestigious political tip sheet.
+He has won numerous state, regional and national awards for his reporting.
+In 2010, Jim became editor of the Yellow Sheet Report, the state’s oldest and most prestigious political tip sheet.
 In 2011, he was named Arizona News Service Editor and given oversight of all of the company’s publications.
-Under his leadership, the Arizona News Service team has been honored with dozens of state and national awards for its reporting, including being named the 2012 non-daily Newspaper of the Year by the Arizona Newspaper Association.
+Under his leadership, the Arizona News Service team has been honored with dozens of state and national awards for its reporting, including being named the 2012 and 2013 non-daily Newspaper of the Year by the Arizona Newspaper Association.
 Before coming to Arizona News Service, he covered city government, public safety and business issues for a pair of community weeklies in the West Valley.
-He is a graduate of Grand Canyon University.
-Jim and his wife live in Phoenix.
+He is a graduate of Grand Canyon University and attended Northern Arizona University.

 Click here to see Small’s latest stories.